the Figures (a Handbook)

 (This is not an homage to the humble anecdote.
 Remember, the two statements are the same.)

 Where citability x volume/time&place determines a statement’s value, it is possible to have a fact of measurable significance that is, operationally speaking, anecdotal.
-Such was the case for the water samples that LeeAnne Walters collected from her home tap in Flint Michigan in 2015.
+That was almost the case for the water samples that LeeAnne Walters collected from her home tap in Flint Michigan in 2015, a living example of a fact that breaks in two and walks off in different directions, one becoming an anecdote and the other a citation.
 The lead levels in the samples, as measured by Miguel Del Toral and Marc Edwards, were published on a website, flintwaterstudy.org, and not in a peer reviewed journal with an impact factor.
-The Michigan Department of Environmental Quality cited that latter fact as reason not to grant the data any importance.
-No one can follow all the facts.
-Like, which of the facts from this paragraph would you choose to follow were each one to break in two and walk off?
-What reason would you give for your choice?
-Support your claims with correctly formatted references.
+The Michigan Department of Environmental Quality cited that latter condition as reason not to grant the data any importance.
+It’s only thanks to Page and Brin, who made everything on the Web a citable item, that Walters’ water sample became something to cite.

-Here is another strange thing: when citations became hyperlinks, statements stopped moving.
-They no longer need to move.
-Now we go to them, each of us mystics traveling through our own private Idahos on fact finding missions.
-We’re all divining in the Information Age, hunting patterns, unsettled by déjà vu, haunted by the uncanny, following our gut, courting sense, winking.
-It is terrifying and also wondrous out here on the brink of the sublime.
+No one can follow all the facts anyway.
+We chase the ones we like, each of us traveling through our own private Idahos, hunting patterns, unsettled by déjà vu, haunted by the uncanny, following our gut, courting sense, winking.
+It is terrifying and also wondrous out here, always on the brink of revelation.